EVRYSDI- risdiplam powder, for solution EVRYSDI- risdiplam tablet

 14.1 Infantile-Onset SMA

-Study 1 was an open-label, 2-part study to investigate the efficacy, safety, pharmacokinetics, and pharmacodynamics of EVRYSDI in patients with Type 1 SMA (symptom onset between 28 days and 3 months of age).
+Study 1 was an open-label, 2-part study to investigate the efficacy, safety, pharmacokinetics, and pharmacodynamics of EVRYSDI for oral solution in patients with Type 1 SMA (symptom onset between 28 days and 3 months of age).
 All patients had genetic confirmation of homozygous deletion or compound heterozygosity predictive of loss of function of the SMN1 gene, and two SMN2 gene copies.

 Part 1 of Study 1 was designed as a dose-finding study.
 Part 2 of Study 1 assessed the safety and efficacy of EVRYSDI at 0.20 mg/kg, the recommended dose determined in Part 1 [see Dosage and Administration (2.4)].
 Patients from Part 1 did not take part in Part 2.